abilandz/PH8124/Lecture_6/Lecture_6.md

 fi
 ```

 **Example 2:** How to select in the current directory only the files whose names begin with the example pattern 'ce' and end up with the pattern '.dat'?
-The content of directory is:
+The content of the directory is:

 ```bash
 array.sh   be3.dat  be8.dat  ce1.log  ce4.dat  ce6.log  ce9.dat